buddypress/wp-cli-buddypress/readme.md

 * `bp activity delete_comment` -- Delete an activity comment.
 * `bp activity favorite add` -- Add an activity item as a favorite for a user.
 * `bp activity favorite add` -- Remove an activity item as a favorite for a user.
-* `bp activity favorite items` -- Get a user's favorite activity items.
+* `bp activity favorite list` -- Get a user's favorite activity items.

 ### Group Commands
 * `bp group create` -- Create a group.